iris-GmbH/meta-cyclonedx/README.md

 Note for balenaos:
 - clone this repo in the `layers` directory instead of sources
-- for kirkstone or scarthgap support, checkout the `compat/kirkstone` branch
+- for kirkstone or scarthgap support, checkout the `kirkstone` or `scarthgap` branch
 - add the layer in `layers/meta-balena-*DT*/conf/layer.conf`

 ## Configuration